artikcloud/tutorial-java-WebSocketEventFeed/README.md

 Now you can monitor all types of events triggered by the devices on your account.

- 2. If connect a device to ARTIK cloud service on WebSocket device channel (e.g.), you should see the following output
+ 2. If connecting a device to ARTIK cloud on device channel WebSocket (e.g. [running this sample](https://github.com/artikcloud/tutorial-java-WebSocketDeviceChannel), you should see the following output

 ```
 Received event:[class EventFeedData {